liampuk/art-cards/README.md

 - [ ] Optimise images
 - [x] Lenis smooth scroll
 - [x] Falling leaves with scroll
-- [ ] Sticky scroll section
+- [x] Sticky scroll section
 - [ ] Open pack section
+- [ ] SVG animation on smooth scroll section
+- [ ] Text animation on smooth scroll section
+- [ ] Replace images with text

 ### Main Page

 - [x] Hero section with title and call to action button, and card to the right
-- [ ] With scroll, description animates out and card moves to centre.
+- [x] With scroll, description animates out and card moves to centre.
 Card animates through shine with scroll with css fixed before finally scrolling off screen to the top
-- [ ] Smooth scroll with Lenis scroll
+- [x] Smooth scroll with Lenis scroll
 - [ ] If CTA button clicked, skip sticky scroll section, but still scroll

 ### Sidebar